 Concepts are also centrally involved in communication.
 Many of our concepts correspond to lexical entries, such as the English word "flashlight."
-In order for people to avoid misunderstanding each other, they must have comparable concepts in mind.
+In order for people to avoid misunderstandings, they must have comparable concepts in mind.
 If A's concept of cell phone corresponds with B's concept of flashlight, it won't go well if A asks B to make a call.
 An important part of the function of concepts in communication is their ability to combine in order to create an unlimited number of new concepts.
-Nearly every sentence you encounter is new-one you've never heard or read before- and concepts (along with the sentence's grammar) must support your ability to understand it.
-Concepts are also responsible for more ad hoc uses of language.
-For example, from the base concepts of TROUT and FLASHLIGHT, you might create a new concept, TROUT FLASHLIGHT, which in the context of our current discussion would presumably be a flashlight used when trying to catch trout (and not a flashlight with a picture of a trout on it, though this may be the correct interpretation in some other context).
-A major research challenge is to understand the principles of conceptual combination and how they relate to communicative contexts (see Fodor, 1994, 1998; Gleitman & Papafragou, chap.
-24 of this volume; Hampton, 1997; Partee, 1995; Rips, 1995; Wisniewski, 1997).
+Nearly every sentence you encounter is new-one you've never heard or read before-and concepts (along with the sentence's grammar) must support your ability to understand it.
+Concepts are also responsible for more creative uses of language.
+For example, from the base concepts of TROUT and FLASHLIGHT, you might create a new concept, TROUT FLASHLIGHT, which in the context of our current discussion would presumably be a flashlight used when trying to catch trout (and not a flashlight with a picture of a trout on it, though this may be the correct Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version. interpretation in some other context).
+A major research challenge is to understand the principles of conceptual combination and how they relate to communicative contexts (see Fodor, 1994, 1998; Gleitman & Papafragou, Chapter 28; Hampton, 1997; Partee, 1995; Rips, 1995; Wisniewski, 1997).